patriciogonzalezvivo/eyeo16/README.md

 Lygia Clark

 Note:
-We can trace this kind of activities to the pioneer work of Lygia Clark [Say something about her and her work]
+In South America, we can trace these kinds of activities to the pioneering work of Brazilian artist Lygia Clark.

 --